open5e/open5e/source/running-a-game/diseases.rst

 At the end of each long rest, an infected creature must make a DC 11 Constitution saving throw.
 On a failed save, the character gains one level of exhaustion.
-On a successful save, the character’s exhaustion level decreases by one level.
-If a successful saving throw reduces the infected creature’s level of exhaustion below 1, the creature recovers from the disease.
+On a successful save, the character's exhaustion level decreases by one level.
+If a successful saving throw reduces the infected creature's level of exhaustion below 1, the creature recovers from the disease.

 Sight Rot